 philoSOPHIA: A Journal of transContinental Feminism

-philoSOPHIA: A Journal of transContinental Feminism is published by SUNY Press and edited by Kyoo Lee (CUNY), Alyson Cole (CUNY), and Emma Bianchi (NYU).
+philoSOPHIA: A Journal of transContinental Feminism is published by SUNY Press and edited by Kyoo Lee (CUNY) and Emma Bianchi (NYU).

 philoSOPHIA is an international, interdisciplinary peer-reviewed journal of feminist philosophy, theory, and creativity.
-Established in 2008, and “transContinentalized” in 2018, the journal biannually publishes cutting-edge scholarship that extends the rich traditions of transformative feminist interventions and socio-political engagements.
-Actively connecting and creating divergent feminist approaches, cultures, genres and histories, philoSOPHIA seeks to cultivate discursive alliances with, especially but not exclusively, critical race, disability, literary, media, and queer studies.
-On Project Muse.
+Established in 2008, and “transContinentalized” in 2018, the journal annually publishes cutting-edge scholarship that extends the rich traditions of transformative feminist interventions and socio-political engagements.

 Unanswerable by Lorna Simpson